balanced/balanced-docs/api/rev1/api/debits.rst

    .. dcode:: scenario bank_account_debit

-Retrieve a Debit
+Fetch a Debit
 ----------------

-Retrieves the details of a created debit.
+Fetches the details of a created debit.

 .. container:: code-white